ChrisAkridge/IronAssembler/Specification.md

 ```
   assembly-file:
-    Zero or more label-sections
+    Zero or more blocks then

-  label-section
+    string-table

+  block:
     label then
     colon (U+003A) then
     newline